sensingtheforest/sensingtheforest.github.io/src/posts/2025-02-02-an-interview-with-peter-batchelor.md

 ---
 title: An Interview with Peter Batchelor
 date: 2025-02-08T10:00:00.000Z
-excerpt: For his final year project, I am conducting a series of interviews with artists who work with solar-powered solutions.
+excerpt: For my final year project, I am conducting a series of interviews with artists who work with solar-powered solutions.
 Peter Batchelor is the creator of Dendrophone, a sound installation currently exhibited at the Alice Holt Forest that transforms environmental data from the forest into an auditory experience.
 author: aleksander-skutnik
 draft:
 seo: